 1. Contact the lender: Write, call, email, or visit a local branch.

-For example: If you had a loan with Peoples Security Bank & Trust and lived near their Scranton, PA branch, you could contact their office directly to request a complete copy of your loan agreement.
-You may need to get their contact information from a car loan statement, phone book listing, or by searching online.
+For example: If you had a loan with Peoples Security Bank & Trust and lived near their Scranton, PA branch, you could contact the bank office directly to request a complete copy of your loan agreement.
+You may need to get the bank’s contact information from a car loan statement, phone book listing, or by searching online.
 You will find their address, branch phone number, and email address.

 Once you reach a bank representative in the repossession department, request they provide you with a complete copy of your loan agreement..